fralik/rundata-net/docs/getting-started/user_guide.rst

     4, U 381
     5,"G IK365,8"

-Example is available for download as :download:`csv-header.csv`.
+An example is available for download as :download:`csv-header.csv`.
 Note that there may be spaces around non-enclosed signatures, like on line 4 in the example above.

 .. note::

-    Regardless of the format signatures are always given without any special symbols like † or $.
-In fact, $ will be added to search parameter, but it is interpreted as part of a regular expression (see :doc:`/searching` for information about regular expressions).
+    Regardless of the format, signatures are always provided without any special symbols like † or $.
+Although $ may be added to a search parameter, it is interpreted as part of a regular expression (see :doc:`/searching` for information on regular expressions).

 .. tip::

-    The way import from file works is that Rundata-net takes a list of signatures and creates a single search rule for all of them.
-If you have just a couple of signatures, which you would like to import or visualize, then you can enter them directly in the program.
-You do not put them into a file.
-You need to add a search rule :guilabel:`Signature` with operator :samp:`matches expression` and write your signatures in form :samp:`signature 1$|signature 2$|signature 3$`, i.e. list of signatures suffixed by $ symbol and separated by :samp:`|`.
+    When importing from a file, Rundata-net processes a list of signatures and creates a single search rule for all of them.
+If you only have a few signatures to import, you can enter them directly.
+There's no need to put them into a file.
+Instead, add a search rule :guilabel:`Signature` with operator :samp:`matches expression`, and enter your signatures in the format :samp:`signature 1$|signature 2$|signature 3$`, i.e. a list of signatures suffixed by :samp:`$` symbol and separated by :samp:`|`.
-    Why there is symbol $ after each signature?
-Consider a regular expression search with value :samp:`Öl 1`.
-Such a search yields 11 inscriptions and can be interpreted as *find all inscriptions where signature contains Öl 1*.
+    Why is three a :samp:`$` symbol after each signature?
+Consider a regular expression search with the value :samp:`Öl 1`.
+Such a search yields 11 inscriptions and can be interpreted as *find all inscriptions where the signature contains Öl 1*.
-    If we however add $ symbol to the end of signature, i.e. :samp:`Öl 1$`, then the search rule is interpreted as *find all inscriptions where signature ends with Öl 1*.
+    However, if we add a :samp:`$` symbol to the end of the signature, i.e. :samp:`Öl 1$`, the search rule is interpreted as *find all inscriptions where the signature ends with Öl 1*.
 Only a single inscription matches this criteria.
-More details about regular expressions search is provided in :doc:`Searching section</searching>`.
+More details about regular expressions searches are provided in the :doc:`Searching section</searching>`.

 Special symbols
 ---------------